-The writer of a profile of Jimmy Wilde, aka “The Mighty Atom,” is tempted to outline the particulars of Wilde’s incredible record – 152 bouts, 146 victories, 100 knockouts, the vast majority of those contests fought within a four year span – and simply say, “‘Nuff said.”
+The writer of a profile of Jimmy Wilde, aka “The Mighty Atom,” is tempted to outline the particulars of Wilde’s incredible record – 152 bouts, 146 victories, a hundred knockouts, the vast majority of those contests fought within a four year span – and simply say, “‘Nuff said.”
 But, amazing as those numbers are, that would be short-changing both Wilde and those who want to know more about the tiny man who will forever be, without question, one of the greatest boxers who has ever lived.
 In fact, the amazing Wilde did not engage in a mere 152 fights, but in something closer to eight hundred.
 No joke.